 And he did.

 When I woke, it was more out of confusion than anything, but I couldn’t get back to sleep.
 That was probably because I slept a little at the Viceroy and I’m not as tired as I should be.
 Christian’s face is so peaceful, like he is utterly exhausted and lost in a deep sleep.
 I don’t move… I relax in the rise and fall of his chest.
 The outdoor scent has dissipated and there’s only his fragrance now.
 I seem to remember something about cliffs and islands, but I can’t completely recall the conversation.
 No doubt he went hiking—he was certainly dressed for it.
 Was I that drunk?
 Did we have a conversation and I don’t even remember it?
 It couldn’t have been too bad if I wake tangled in his warm embrace… and now I have to pee.

 I try to ignore it, but my bladder isn’t having it.
 I slowly and gently pry myself from his grasp, then kiss him lightly on the lips when he starts to stir.
 He quickly settles back down into sleep and I dash to the en suite.

 Aaaaaahh!
 Sweet relief!

 I return to our room and sit on the edge of the bed.
-There is no way that I’m going to get back to sleep now.
+There’s no way that I’m going to get back to sleep now.
 Christian looks so peaceful… I don’t want to disturb him.
-I grab my wrap from the closet and decide to go for a walk.
+I grab my wrap from the closet and decide to go for a walk on the beach.